top of page

 NFPA 72: Unveiling the 2025 Fire Alarm Code Updates

 The 2025 edition of NFPA 72, the National Fire Alarm and Signaling Code, is undergoing significant revisions.
-These updates aim to enhance fire safety standards, incorporate new technologies, and address evolving industry needs, with a strong focus on cybersecurity, advanced detection methods, and refined notification protocols.
+These updates aim to enhance fire safety standards, incorporate new technologies, and address evolving industry needs.
+There is a strong focus on cybersecurity, advanced detection methods, and refined notification protocols.

 Key Takeaways

-• The 2025 edition of NFPA 72 introduces crucial updates across various chapters, reflecting advancements in fire alarm and signaling technology and practices.
+• The 2025 edition of NFPA 72 introduces crucial updates across various chapters.
+These updates reflect advancements in fire alarm and signaling technology and practices.

 • Key areas of focus include cybersecurity, new detection technologies, refined notification appliance requirements, and updated documentation and maintenance protocols.